How to Improve Your Application When Re-applying to Medical School

 The quality of education at Saba is unparalleled.
 In recent years, 99% of Saba students have passed the USMLE Step 1 exam on their first attempt.
 In addition, Saba graduates have secured residencies on a par with U.S. medical schools while outpacing graduates of other Caribbean medical schools.

-Click here to apply for the MD program at Saba.
+Learn more about how to apply for the MD program at Saba University School of Medicine.

 It is an obvious fact that the more schools you apply to, the greater your chances of getting into medical school.
 You should have at least 2-3 safety schools as back-up options in addition to your preferred medical colleges.